A Place for Mom

 A Place for Mom, founded in 2000, is a privately held, for-profit senior care referral service headquartered in New York, New York.
-The company provides personal and professional assistance to families in the search of senior care options.
+The company provides personal and professional assistance to families in search of senior care options.
 Their service is free to families.
 They are paid by the senior living communities and homecare providers on its platform.
 A majority of the company is owned since August 2017 by equity capital firms General Atlantic and Silver Lake.
 Insight Partners now owns a minority stake as part of the company's $175M capital raise in January 2022.
 Previously they used former Good Morning America host Joan Lunden in their advertising.

 The Company provides information regarding more than 20,000 senior housing and homecare providers to seniors and their families throughout the United States and Canada through a network of local "senior living advisors".
-It also serves as a marketing tool for the thousands of senior housing communities and homecare providers to which it refers.
+It also serves as a marketing tool for the thousands of senior housing communities and homecare providers it refers to.
 It is the largest such service in North America.
 In addition, A Place for Mom owns and operates SeniorAdvisor.com, a consumer ratings and reviews site for senior care providers across the U.S. and Canada.

 History

 A Place for Mom was founded in July 1999 by Pamala Temple, John Temple, and Brian Trisler.
 In 2006, A Place for Mom received $9.5 million in venture capital from Battery Ventures.
 In July 2010 a private equity firm, Warburg Pincus, purchased a majority stake of the company.

 In November 2016, A Place for Mom purchased the competing service OurParents, adding 2,500 facilities to its network.

 On August 11, 2017, Warburg Pincus sold its majority stake in the company to growth equity firm General Atlantic and technology investment firm Silver Lake.
 The two firms acquired equal stakes and added two members each to the company's board of directors.
 Silver Lake added Managing Partner and Managing Director Greg Mondre and Director Adam Karol.
 General Atlantic added Robbert Vorhoff, managing director and Global Head of Healthcare, and Anton Levy, managing director and Global Head of Internet and Technology.
 Financial services firm William Blair & Company and law firm Willkie Farr & Gallagher advised A Place for Mom in the transaction.
 On January 31, 2022, A Place for Mom raised $175 million in its latest round led by Insight Partners.
-Existing backers General Atlantic and Silver Lake also participated in the round, which valued the company at more than $1 billion, and added Eoin Duane, managing director at Insight Partners to their board.
+Existing backers General Atlantic and Silver Lake also participated in the round, which valued the company at over $1 billion.
+They added Eoin Duane, managing director at Insight Partners, to their board.

 Business model

 A Place for Mom's service is offered at no charge to families.
-The company derives its revenue from referrals to facilities and providers within its partner network, including residential care homes, assisted living and memory care communities, independent senior apartments, and home care services.
+The company derives its revenue from referrals to facilities and providers within its partner network, including residential care homes, assisted living, and memory care communities, independent senior apartments, and home care services.